 For the babies, it was a higher incidence of young mothers in poverty condition, which often results in inadequate prenatal care, that was to blame for the higher-than-average incidence of retinopathy of prematurity.

 “I had a real interest in developing a retina program to help combat the blindness that was unnecessarily occurring in the region and also in establishing a research program committed to raising awareness and reversing the trend,” said Dr. Gonzalez.
-That he was also fluent in Spanish was icing on the cake for an area of the state that has heavy Hispanic presence.
+The fact that he was also fluent in Spanish was icing on the cake for an area of the state that has heavy Hispanic presence.

 The rest, as they say, is history.

-Over the years, Dr. Gonzalez has systematically grown Gulf Coast Eye Institute into the thriving multi-location, multi-specialty practice that it is today.
-He has recruited the field’s best talent and has in place a powerhouse team of vision specialists to serve the generations of families who live in the Rio Grande Valley region of Texas as well as those who travel from across the border for vision care.
-Dr. Gonzalez is still constantly looking to the future of Gulf Coast Eye Institute.
-Learn more about the future our practice from Dr. Gonzalez himself.
+Dr. Gonzalez has recruited the field’s best talent and has in place a powerhouse team of vision specialists to serve the generations of families who live in the Rio Grande Valley region of Texas as well as those who travel from across the border for vision care.
+Dr. Gonzalez is constantly looking to the future of Gulf Coast Eye Institute.
+Learn more about the future of our practice from Dr. Gonzalez himself.

 Gulf Coast Eye Institute has locations in Harlingen (two), McAllen, Weslaco, La Joya and Falfurrias and is a national leader in ophthalmology innovation and technology specializing in refractive surgery (LASIK) and the diagnosis and treatment of glaucoma, corneal disease, macular degeneration, diabetic retinopathy and cataracts.